limsonglip/Programming-Challenges/Sleep In/README.md

-The parameter weekday is True if it is a weekday, and the parameter vacation is True if we are on vacation.
+The parameter weekday is True if it is a weekday, and the parameter vacation is True if I am on vacation.

-We sleep in if it is not a weekday or we're on vacation.
+I sleep in if it is not a weekday or I am on vacation.

-Return True if we sleep in.
+Return True if I can sleep in.

 The algorithm should output these results:
 - sleep_in(False, False) → True